makyo/writing/work/getting-lost/outline.md

             4. moving to London
     * CR struggles with funding
     * RJ gets Lost
+        * One more night of rehearsal, happens toward end of night
+            * Removing him via safety mechanism of lifting hand from cradle doesn't help
+            * Slow transition, almost doesn't notice, winds up in sound booth of HS
         * realm like hs, but empty, although he can hear occasional whispers from outside, just as one inside could feel a touch and pull back
+    * CR searches into transmission of getting lost
 * Act 2
     * RJ explores, discovers secret
         * those in control steering net All-Thing through software